dihard999/StatHydra/README.md

-# CrashCrab API
+# :crab:CrashCrab API
 This application is a powerful API for sports analytics and match prediction, leveraging state-of-the-art machine learning algorithms.
 Designed for enthusiasts, analysts, and developers.
 With its robust and scalable architecture, the API offers seamless integration and real-time predictions, making it an essential tool for anyone seeking data-driven insights into the world of sports.
 ---
 ---
-# Table of Contents
+# Table of Data
 1. [Base URL](#base-url)
 2. [Player](#player)
 3. [Team](#team)